National Endowment for the Humanities (NEH) - Division of Public Programs

-Grants to USA nonprofits, government agencies, and educational institutions for humanities projects benefitting public audiences.
-Applicants must ensure the required online registrations by July 12 and July 26.
-Proposals are invited for projects that bring insights and ideas of the humanities to life for the general public.
+Grants to USA nonprofit organizations, government agencies, tribes, and IHEs for a range of humanities projects serving the general public.
+Applicants must create or verify the required registrations by December 13 and December 27.
+These grants support projects that bring the ideas and insights of the humanities to life for general audiences.

-Projects must engage humanities scholarship to analyze significant themes in disciplines such as history, literature, ethics, and art history, or to address challenging issues in contemporary life.
+Projects must engage humanities scholarship to analyze significant themes in disciplines such as history, literature, ethics, and art history.
 NEH encourages projects that involve members of the public in collaboration with humanities scholars or that invite contributions from the community in the development and delivery of humanities programming.

 This grant program supports a variety of forms of audience engagement.
 Applications should follow the parameters set out below for one of the following three formats:

-This format supports permanent exhibitions that will be on view for at least three years, or travelling exhibitions that will be available to public audiences in at least two venues in the United States (including the originating location).
+-Exhibitions: This format supports the creation of permanent exhibitions (on view for at least three years) and single-site temporary exhibitions (open to the public for a minimum of four to six months), as well as travelling exhibitions that will be available to public audiences in at least two venues in the United States (including the originating location).

-This format supports the interpretation of historic sites, houses, neighborhoods, and regions, which might include living history presentations, guided tours, exhibitions, and public programs.
+-Historic Places: This format supports long-term interpretive programs for historic sites, houses, neighborhoods, and regions that are intended to be presented to the public for at least three years.
+Such programs might include living history presentations, guided tours, exhibitions, and public programs.